ClubiNew/pymaze/README.md

 # Supported Algorithms

-pymaze currently has three algorithms to choose from.
+pymaze currently has four algorithms to choose from.
 Each algorithm produces stylistically unique results.

 ## 1. Prim's algorithm